Our Position on Catastrophic Risk from AI

 SAIFCA is focused on protecting children from the real and immediate harms posed by artificial intelligence.

-But we also believe that ignoring credible expert concerns about the long-term consequences of advanced AI would be a disservice to future generations.
+But we also believe that ignoring credible expert concerns about the potentially catastrophic consequences of advanced AI would be a disservice to future generations.

 This page sets out our position - and why our work remains valuable no matter what the future holds.